 - The thumbprint of the API certificate installed on your local computer.
-This certificate must match a certificate that you have uploaded to the Windows Azure Portal on the Account page.
-For more information, see Appendix B. - You can find your Subscription ID on the Account page in the Windows Azure Portal.
+This certificate must match a certificate that you have uploaded to the Windows Azure Management Portal.
+For more information, see the page "About the Service Management API" at http://msdn.microsoft.com/en-us/library/ee460807.aspx. - You can find your Subscription ID in the properties pane of the Management Certificates page in the Windows Azure Management Portal.